Authors: Ronan Deazley and Bartolomeo Meletti

 Script, images, footage and music are not the only copyright works involved in the production of a film.
 Intellectual property rights exist also for brand names, logos, fonts, texts and designs, which makes everything more complicated.
 For a detailed guide on copyright for filmmakers, see the BBC website at:

 The copyright duration of composed music is the same as for books, paintings and other literary and artistic works: the author’s lifetime + 70 years.
 Therefore, the musical compositions of old masters like Beethoven (1770 – 1827) or Mozart (1756 – 1791) are all in the public domain and you can freely use them.
 However, as mentioned above, you need to keep in mind that a musical composition and a sound recording are two different works: even if the former is in the public domain the latter may be still protected by copyright.
 So, if you want to create a video using one of Beethoven’s compositions you need to find a recording of that composition that is free to use.
 A good source of freely available sound recordings is Incompetech, a collection of songs produced by the American artist Kevin MacLeod and distributed under a Creative Commons licence.
 You can freely use all the songs originally produced by Kevin MacLeod under the only condition of crediting him.
 But you have to be careful when the song is a reproduction of another composition because – again – copyright law is territorial.
-So, you can freely use Kevin MacLeod’s recordings of Beethoven compositions, because Beethoven’s work is in the public domain in the UK, but, you cannot use, for example, Richard Strauss’s Also Sprach Zarathustra: this composition is in the public domain in the US because it was published before 1923, but not in the UK as Richard Strauss (1864 – 1949) died less than 70 years ago.
+So, you can freely use Kevin MacLeod’s recordings of Beethoven compositions, because Beethoven’s work is in the public domain in both the UK and the US.
+However, until 1 January 2020, you could not use, for example, Richard Strauss’s Also Sprach Zarathustra: this composition has been in the public domain in the US for some time because it was published more than 95 years ago (in 1896), but it entered the public domain in the UK in 2020 only, 70 years after the death of Richard Strauss (1864 – 1949).

 Photographs of works of art